VaibhavRawat27/Python-Major-Project/README.md

-# 🔐 Anonymous Feedback System
+# 🔐 Smart Feedback Analyzer

 A secure, sentiment-aware feedback collection platform built using **Streamlit**, **NLTK**, and **Matplotlib**.
 Users can create feedback rooms, submit feedback anonymously, analyze sentiments, and download results – all without needing an account.